ActiveVisionLab/DualRC-Net/README.md

 4. Use the `inloc/eval_inloc_generate_plot.m` file to plot the results from shortlist file generated in the previous stage: `/your_path_to/InLoc_demo_old/experiment_name/shortlist_densePV.mat`.
 Precomputed shortlist files are provided in `inloc/shortlist`.

 ## Evaluation on Aachen Day-Night
-In order to run the Aachen Day-Night evaluation, you first need to clone the [Visualization benchmark repo](https://github.com/tsattler/visuallocalizationbenchmark), and download and compile [all the required depedencies](https://github.com/tsattler/visuallocalizationbenchmark/tree/master/local_feature_evaluation) (in particular, you'll need to compile Colmap if you have not done so yet).
+In order to run the Aachen Day-Night evaluation, you first need to clone the [Visualization benchmark repo](https://github.com/tsattler/visuallocalizationbenchmark), and download and compile [all the required depedencies](https://github.com/tsattler/visuallocalizationbenchmark/tree/master/local_feature_evaluation) (note that you'll need to compile Colmap if you have not done so yet).
 Then:

 1. Browse to `aachen_day_and_night/`.
 2. Run `python eval_aachen_extract.py` adjusting the checkpoint and experiment name.